paihuang/paihuang.github.io/_posts/2019-02-12-Seattle-Boston-Airbnb-for-low-budgets.md

 Our analysis also reveals that currently, based on the variables we have, the model still does not have very strong predictive power.
 We hope to further incorporate more variables, such as amenities provided, into the models and see if we can gain greater insights into the data.

+<Disclaimer> The first Boston and Seattle picture is downloaded from https://www.cnbc.com/2015/01/29/who-wins-super-bowl-of-housing-seattle-or-boston.html.